Azure/AzLoadBalancerMigration/README.md

 [Azure Standard Load Balancer](https://docs.microsoft.com/azure/load-balancer/load-balancer-overview) offers a rich set of functionality and high availability through zone redundancy.
 To learn more about Azure Load Balancer SKUs, see [comparison table](https://docs.microsoft.com/azure/load-balancer/skus#skus).

 The entire migration process for a Virtual Machine Scale set (VMSS) attached load balancer with a Public or Private IP is handled by this PowerShell module.

 ## Migration Overview

 An Azure PowerShell module is available to migrate from a Virtual Machine Scale set (VMSS) attached Basic load balancer to a Standard load balancer.
 The PowerShell module exports a single function called 'Start-AzBasicLoadBalancerMigration' which performs the following functions:

 - Verifies that the provided Basic load balancer scenario is supported for migration
-- Backs up the Basic load balancer configuration, enabling retry on failure or if errors are encountered
+- Backs up the Basic load balancer and Virtual Machine Scale set (VMSS) configuration, enabling retry on failure or if errors are encountered
 - For public load balancers, updates the front end public IP address(es) to Standard SKU and static assignment as required
 - Migrates the Basic load balancer configuration to a new Standard load balancer, ensuring configuration and feature parity
 - Migrates VMSS backend pool members from the Basic load balancer to the standard load balancer